Athira-Antony/Entry-Exit-DL/README.md

 ### System Requirements

-- Python 3.7 or above
+- Python 3.7 or below
 - Git
 - RFID Reader with compatible RFID cards
 - Ubuntu 20.04 or higher (for Linux installation) or Windows 10/11 (for Windows installation)